-The Roskamp Institute, the world renowned research facility located in Sarasota, has made important discoveries with profound clinical implications for the millions of Americans with neurological disorders.
+The Roskamp Institute, a world renowned research facility located in Sarasota, has made important discoveries with profound clinical implications for the millions of Americans with neurological disorders.

 The Roskamp Institute established its research facilities and team of scientists in Sarasota in 2003.
 At that time the Sarasota-based Roskamp Foundation provided the administrative and organizational structure for the innovative Institute.
 Now, the Institute has become firmly established as a leading not-for-profit, independent body in the international research community with its programs and projects supported by the National Institute of Health, the U.S. Department of Defense, the Veterans Administration, the European Commission Seventh Framework Programme and several other national and international peer reviewed agencies.

-In June 2011 it was announced that an international research consortium led by Trinity College Dublin, Ireland and the Roskamp Institute has been selected for funding by the European Commission Seventh Framework Programme for a large-scale European clinical trial on Nilvadipine, an Alzheimer’s Disease drug developed at the Roskamp Institute.
-This grant of $8.4 million has allowed more than 500 Alzheimer’s patients across Europe to participate in the multicenter Phase III clinical trial designed to study the effectiveness of the drug on humans, with results expected at the end of 2016.
+In June 2011 it was announced that an international research consortium led by Trinity College Dublin, Ireland and The Roskamp Institute has been selected for funding by the European Commission Seventh Framework Programme for a large-scale European clinical trial on Nilvadipine, an Alzheimer’s Disease drug developed at The Roskamp Institute.
+This grant of $8.4 million has allowed more than 500 Alzheimer’s patients across Europe to participate in a multicenter Phase III clinical trial designed to study the effectiveness of the drug on humans.
 This is but one aspect of the Institute’s work battling the debilitating and deadly diseases that afflict so many Americans and others worldwide.